diagrams/diagrams-doc/doc/manual.rst

 although does not yet have the text handling capabilities of cairo, it does use the exact text bounding box for alignment.
 Gradients are fully supported including, repeat and reflect.
 In addition the Rasterific backend can be used to generate in memory images that can be manipulated with `JuicyPixels`.
+Finally the Rasterific backend suppports grouped opacity.

 The Rasterific backend can be invoked via `Diagrams.Backend.Rasterific.CmdLine`:mod: module, or via the